Spring Northampton Around the Show

 Enter to Win a Shopping Spree!

 There’s always a winner, and it could be you.
-Visitors may stop by the Information Tent at any time during the show to place their entry for a drawing in one of the big baskets.
+Visitors may stop by the shopping spree tables at any time during the show to place their entry for a drawing in one of the big baskets.
 The winner will receive a gift certificate for a $250 shopping spree that may be redeemed at an exhibitor’s booth at any Paradise City Arts Festival over the next year.